LLazarek/blame-evaluation-gt/writing/reviews/pldi-bot.md

 We disagree that section 5 boils down to picking the first and last modes for Transient.
 The core of this section is the analysis of of the different systems and their unification in a common precise framework as modes.
-Because of the common substrate of blame trails modes enable the comparison between the different systems even when sampling is involved.
+Because of the common substrate of blame trails, modes enable the comparison between the different systems even when sampling is involved.

 Furthermore we use modes to introduce in a uniform manner in the framework baselines that help us isolate confounding factors from the actual effectiveness of blame.
-This si exactly the role of the exception modes for Natural and Transient.
+This is exactly the role of the exception modes for Natural and Transient.
 Those two perform checks at runtime and the exception modes help us determine what part of the success of Natural and Transient is due to the extra checks or due to blame (and also whether